Fresco inspires

 The hand and the look

-In pure attention
+In pure attraction

 Reveal a colour